MohammedGhara/EducationPlatform/README.md

+## 🎓 First-Year Project – Education Student Platform

+This project was created during my **first year** of studying Software Engineering.
+It represents my first real attempt at building a **complete web application** – an educational platform for students, parents, lecturers, and admins.

 Welcome to the Education Student Platform
 We're excited to have you join our platform dedicated to fostering collaborative learning.
 Whether you're a student seeking assistance, an educator sharing expertise, or a parent supporting your child's education, our platform provides a space for knowledge exchange and community engagement.